paulosuzart/paulosuzart.github.io/_posts/2018-02-15-why-crystal-is-awesome.md

 The code below, that can be fully accessed in this [github repo](https://github.com/paulosuzart/prunedocker-crystal) prunes a Dockerhub repo by keeping just the latest `k` tags in the repository.
 It is the same goal of the post [Removing Dockerhub tags with Racket](http://paulosuzart.github.io/blog/2017/11/27/removing-dockerhub-tags-with-racket/), but now in Crystal!!!!

 The code is so easy to read because there are much less symbols involved.
 Less `()`, less `,` and absolutely no `;`.
 Furthermore the semantics for class methods and instance variables makes things pretty clear.
+This code uses a http client as a class method, that is why you see a `@@` here for instantiating it and also setting up the authentication process.
+The `authenticate` method por example, is static, thus we use `self.authenticate` to point it out.

 ``` ruby
 class Prune